R-js/r-base/list-copy-paste.md

-base::parse #'parse' returns the parsed but unevaluated expressions in a list._ base::by #Function 'by' is an object-oriented wrapper for 'tapply' applied to data frames._ base::gc #garbage collection_ base::gl #Generate factors by specifying the pattern of their levels._ base::match #same as %in%_
+base::parse #'parse' returns the parsed but unevaluated expressions in a list._ base::by #Function 'by' is an object-oriented wrapper for 'tapply' applied to data frames._ base::gc #garbage collection_

+base::match #same as %in%_
 ```